chardos/sizemometer/README.md

 ```
 module.exports = {
-  files: ['dist/bundle.js']
+  trackedFiles: ['dist/bundle.js']
 }
 ```

-`files` is an array of the files which will be monitored.
+`trackedFiles` is an array of the trackedFiles which will be monitored.

 ## .gitignore